klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.accounts.md

 ```javascript
 caver.klay.accounts.createWithAccountKey(address, accountKey)
 ```
-Creates an instance of Account with specific AccountKey.
+Creates an instance of Account with the given AccountKey.
 Account is for managing an account's address and AccountKey.

-**NOTE** This is a data structure used independently inside caver-js.
-It can be used differently from the key registered in Klaytn network.
+**NOTE** This is merely a data structure used in caver-js.
+This method does not create or update an account in the Klaytn network.
 **NOTE** `caver.klay.accounts.createWithAccountKey` is supported since caver-js [v1.2.0](https://www.npmjs.com/package/caver-js/v/1.2.0).

 **Parameters**